-For more standard sunrooms—that is, ones that are fully enclosed with glass, screen, or a combination— Forbes Advisor offers a wide range, citing as little as $10,000, all the way up to $80,000 or more, with most living between $25,000 and $45,0001.
+While average screen room pricing starts around $25,000, a more standard sunroom, rooms with fully enclosed glass, could range all the way up to $178,000.
 One of the big things that determines the cost is how insulated the sunroom is.

 Insulation takes many forms, each of which can affect the sunroom price.
 A sunroom made of wood and drywall may have insulation built into the walls.
 An all-glass room like a solarium may feature gas filled windows and an extra thick glass roof to provide some level of insulation from the weather inside.